Capillary/ecom-api-document/source/includes/_order.md

 }
 ```

-Adds existing order items of the respective customer to the cart.
+Adds an existing order items of a customer to the cart.

 ### Resource Information